Results for “juvenile offenders”

 Michigan Supreme Court justices consider cases that could redefine sentencing for young people convicted of crimes, with prosecutors pushing for renewed prison terms while defense attorneys argue the court must establish clear sentencing boundaries.

-April 9, 2026·Michigan Capitol·3 sources - legislature
+April 9, 2026·Michigan Capitol·3 sources - crime

 Michigan Lawmakers Push Stricter Penalties for Cargo Theft as Organized Crime Targets State Businesses